RSS-Environmental/RSS-Environmental.github.io/_posts/2016-09-15-ModelAveraging.markdown

 There were three invited speakers: Professor Richard Chandler, from University College London, Professor Jonty Rougier, from the University of Bristol and Dr Kate Searle, from the Centre for Ecology and Hydrology, who presented via Skype.

-A full report is available from [https://methodsblog.wordpress.com/2016/10/03/model-averaging/](Eleni Matechou)
+A full report is available from [Eleni Matechou](https://methodsblog.wordpress.com/2016/10/03/model-averaging/)